- amiodarone hydrochloride

 In extreme clinical emergency, the drug may, at the discretion of the clinician, be given as a slow injection of 150-300mg in 10-20ml 5%w/v dextrose over a minimum of 3 minutes.
 This should not be repeated for at least 15 minutes.
 Patients treated in this way with Amiodarone must be closely monitored, e.g. in an intensive care unit (see section 4.4).

-The recommended dose for ventricular fibrillations/pulseless ventricular tachycardia resistant to defibrillation is 300 mg (or 5 mg/kg body-weight) diluted in 20ml 5% w/v dextrose and rapidly injected.
+The recommended dose for ventricular fibrillations/pulseless ventricular tachycardia resistant to defibrillation is 300 mg (or 5 mg/kg body-weight) as a rapid injection.
 An additional 150 mg (or 2.5 mg/kg body-weight) IV dose may be considered if ventricular fibrillation persists.

 Changeover from Intravenous to Oral therapy:

-Due to the presence of benzyl alcohol, intravenous amiodarone is usually contraindicated in neonates and premature babies (see section 4.3).
+Due to the presence of benzyl alcohol, intravenous amiodarone is usually contraindicated in neonates, infants and children up to 3 years old. (see section 4.3).

 No controlled paediatric studies have been undertaken.
 In published uncontrolled studies, effective doses for children were (see section 4.4):